library-pals/read-action/README.md

 [Create a workflow dispatch event](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event) with information about the book.
 The action will then fetch the book's metadata using [node-isbn](https://www.npmjs.com/package/node-isbn) and commit the change in your repository, always sorting by the date you finished the book.

+## Book status

+There are three statuses a book can have:

+1. `want to read` - to mark a book as one that you want to read, do not send a `dateStarted` or `dateFinished` in your payload.
+2. `started` - to mark a book as started, add `dateStarted` in your payload.
+3. `finished` - to mark a book as finished, add `dateFinished` in your payload.

+If you mark a book as "want to read" you can update it to "started" by sending another payload with the same ISBN and `dateStarted`.
+Similarily, if you marked a book as "want to read" or "started", send a new payload with the same book ISBN and `dateFinished` to mark the book as finished.

 <!-- START GENERATED DOCUMENTATION -->

 ## Set up the workflow